fe1n3/Zain_AI_Hackathon_Data/README.md

 # ZainAI Mock Data Generator

 This project generates mock datasets for various business scenarios using Python and the Faker library.
-The generated data is organized into three main categories, each with multiple CSV files, and is useful for analytics, testing, and demonstration purposes.
+The generated data is organized into three main categories, each with multiple CSV files, and is useful for analytics, testing, andThe generated CSV files will be saved in the `datasets/` directory, organized by business domain:
+- `datasets/TurningInformationIntoIntelligence/` - Customer intelligence and product analytics (10 files)
+- `datasets/ReinventingHowWorkGetsDone/` - Complete operational management (10 files)
+- `datasets/RedefiningEngagementAndExperiences/` - Customer experience and marketing analytics (7 files)

+**Total: 27 CSV files** covering comprehensive business operations from customer analytics to internal operations and engagement tracking.stration purposes.

 **Key Features:**
-- 30 comprehensive datasets across three business domains
+- 27 comprehensive datasets across three business domains
 - Realistic business scenarios covering telecommunications, operations, and customer experience
 - Enhanced product catalog with electronics and technology products
 - Complete purchase tracking system with installment payment support